-"Standard premium" means the premium earned after application of any experience modification and prior to the application of the expense constant, premium discounts, or retrospective rating plans.
+"Standard premium" means the premium earned after application of any experience modification and prior to the application of the expense constant, premium discounts, retrospective rating plans or premium reductions for deductible coverages.

-"Uninsured Employers' Fund" means a fund to provide for the payment of awards against uninsured defaulting employers pursuant to N.J.S.A.
+"Uninsured Employer's Fund" means a fund to provide for the payment of awards against uninsured defaulting employers pursuant to N.J.S.A.
 34:15-120.1 et seq.